moimikey/issues-label-standard/README.md

 is to not only add scalable structure to the naming conventions of the labels, but also the colors, sub-categories and personal disipline.

+# Contribute
+Please, please, please contribute.
+If you see a mistake in grammar, spelling, syntax, usage of words, etc, do open a pull request!
+Help build this standard.
+Supply your opinion, your suggestion, your edits, your enhancements.

+# CLI

+TODO

 # Issues Label Standard

 ## Color
 ### Visible Light

 If we compare color to its wavelength in visible light, it can be attributed that violet, blue, and green (darker colors), respectively have shorter wavelengths than yellow, orange, red (brighter colors), respectively having longer wavelengths.

 #### Long-wave
 - yellow